chaninator/sanicsurf/frontend/sanicsurf/README.md

  ***

  ## User-Stories
  Johnny Banger is feeling down in life and needs a pick me up.
 Does he watch TV?
 Hang out with his friends?
-Or does he take a trip to Sanic Surf?
+Or does he take a trip to Sanic Land?

  ## Wireframes